mmckara/mmckara/README.md

 ---

 ## 🌟 About Me
-I aim to build a career in data analytics and data mining by gaining more expertise in these fields.
+I aim to build a career in data analytics by gaining more expertise in these fields.

 ---